chfrank-cgn/chfrank-cgn.github.io/gcp-nfs-helm2.md

 ## Main

-To use Helm v2 on a Kubernets cluster, we first need to create a service account:
+To use Helm v2 on a Kubernetes cluster, we first need to create a service account:

 ```
 resource "kubernetes_service_account" "tiller" {